A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: AMP predictions for knockoffs

 where the quantities $t^{\infty}(q)$ and $\that^{\infty}(q)$ are defined, respectively, as the values $t^{\infty}$ and $\that^{\infty}$ for which

 Of course, how the two curves in \eqref{eq:curves} compare on power at every given $q$, depends on the underlying model, including the dependence structure among the coordinates of $X_i$.
-Similarly to \cite{su2017false, wang2017bridge}, we work in the setting of i.i.d.\ Gaussian covariates only because we currently do not have the machinery to conduct an asymptotic analysis beyond this setting.
+We now proceed to obtaining power predictions for Model-X knockoffs under the asymptotic setting of Section \ref{subsec:setting}.

-As already mentioned in the Introduction, while the results in \cite{su2017false, wang2017bridge, weinstein2017power} rely fundamentally on the theory in \cite{bayati2012}, a highly nontrivial extension is required for the analysis in the current paper.
 The main technical challenge is to validate that the theory from \cite{bayati2012} carries over to the {\it knockoff} setup involving $W$-statistics.
-In essence, we are looking to establish that, for our purposes, we can asymptotically treat
+To overcome this technical challenge, we develop a ``local'' version of AMP theory that applies to the broad class of knockoff-calibrated selection procedures in \eqref{eq:threshold-kf}.
+More specifically, as compared to \eqref{eq:amp}, in order to analyze the knockoffs selection procedure \eqref{eq:threshold-kf} we need to study the {triples} $(\widehat{\beta}_{j}(\gamma,\lambda), \beta_j, \widehat{\beta}_{p+j}(\gamma,\lambda))$ rather than the {pairs} $(\widehat{\beta}_{j}(\gamma,\lambda), \beta_j)$.
+Theorem~\ref{thm:contrast_gen} below asserts that, for our asymptotic FDP and TPP calculations, we can treat